 - No annual fee

-If you are a Bank of America banking or Preferred Rewards client, though, you can stretch these rewards even further.
-If you have a checking or savings account with Bank of America (and many of you do – it's the second largest bank in the U.S.), you can transfer your cash back to your bank account for a 10% bonus on cash back.
-If you max out your gas bonus, that's $330 each year!
+If you are a Preferred Rewards client, though, you can stretch these rewards even further.
 If you're a Bank of America Preferred Rewards client with between $25,000-$100,000 in combined balances between Bank of America banking and/or Merrill Edge and Merrill Lynch investment accounts, you can increase that cash back to between 25%-75%.
 If you max out this relationship, with more than $100,000 in combined balances, your gas rewards cash back jumps to to $525 per year, or 5.25% cash back.
 Learn more about Preferred Rewards in our detailed breakdown of the program.

-- 3% cash back on gas, 2% cash back on grocery stores and wholesale clubs, and 1% cash back on all other purchases.
+- 3% cash back on your choice of online shopping, dining, travel, drug stores, or home improvement /furnishings or gas, 2% cash back on grocery stores and wholesale clubs, and 1% cash back on all other purchases.

 - $150 cash back after $500 in purchases in the first 90 days after account opening